Organizing Courses and Other Activities

-For the announcement of non-OZSW events to philosophers in the Netherlands you can use the Filos-NL mailing list (which we do not own or moderate!).
+For the announcement of non-OZSW events to philosophers in the Netherlands you can use the Filos-NL mailing list.
 The OZSW only announces its own events over our mailinglists.
 What we can do, is to include your event in the event calendar on our website – provided that it is an academic philosophy event in the Netherlands.
-In fact, any such event announced on Filos-NL will ‘automatically’ be copied to our event calendar.
-Members of the OZSW can also log in to the site and add the event themselves.
-See here for more information.
+In fact, any such event announced on Filos-NL will be copied to our event calendar once a week by the OZSW office.
+For more information on how to have your activity added to the event calendar, please click here.

-I have a problem with my supervisor.
+I have a problem with a teacher / supervisor / colleague.
 Could the OZSW help?

-Yes.
-PhD Students and Junior Researchers of the OZSW may address the PhD-Council and/or the Scientific Director (Han van Ruler) in case of a conflict with a supervisor.
+PhD candidates and Junior Researchers of the OZSW may address the PhD-Council and/or the Director (Frans de Haas) in case of a serious conflict with a supervisor.
 If necessary, the Scientific Director will take up the case in question with the dean of the faculty or the head of the department concerned and act as a mediator between the junior researcher and his or her institution.
 This service does not come instead of, but should be seen as additional to already existing policies at the faculty/institute.
-For further information, please consult the PhD-Council or the OZSW Scientific Director.

 I do not agree with the (OZSW) policy, what can I do?